Summer Water Supply

 - Water supply, water sources, and water treatment methods are different throughout the region and the state.
 Find out who your water provider is or if you are affected by a drinking water advisory by using the look-up tool on www.regionalh2o.org and learn more about your water source here.

-- Your local water provider and other state, and federal agencies track summer water supplies closely throughout the year, especially during the summer months.
+- Your local water provider and other state, and federal agencies track water supplies closely throughout the year, especially during the summer months.
 The Oregon Water Resource Department provides a weekly water conditions report which you can sign up to receive via email.

 - The Consortium’s 20+ water providers have been proactively planning for more than 20 years to ensure that the region’s water needs can be met in the face of drought or other water shortages.
-This summer, Portland metro area water providers will continue to work closely together to track the region’s changing water supplies, and are ready to proactively address any issues that may arise due to drier summer conditions.
+This summer, Portland metro area water providers are continuing to work closely together to track the region’s changing water supplies, and are ready to proactively address any issues that may arise due to drier summer conditions.

 - Water providers and their customers take conservation seriously.
 Despite population growth, per capita water use has steadily declined in the region in large part due to water conservation.